High-speed quantum networking by ship: Methods

+The fixed constraints on the bandwidth of a link are latency of the ship, the capacity of a memory unit, and the physical gate time, from which we can derive additional operational procedures and hardware development goals.
 The fixed 20-day transit time for the Japan-U.S. link serves as an upper bound for completing the entanglement of a mobile memory unit with a stationary memory unit, and for consuming the entanglement after shipping.
-The $T = 1.4$ms logical Bell pair creation time in the main text arises from a surface code distance $d = 33$ and gate operation time $t = 3.5\mu$s, for an NV$^-$ optical implementation \cite{N14}, and assumes that inter-container operations can be executed at the same rate as operations local to each memory unit.
-At this operation rate, the entanglement of a memorystick containing approximately 12.7KEb (Kilo-Entangled-bit) in the NV$^-$ optical approach is created or consumed in 18s, and at full rate an entire shipload of entanglement would be consumed in about a day.
-Thus, inter-container operations may be $100\times$ slower without impacting the performance even if only one container at a time out of an entire shipload is used online.
-The denser memory subsystems, differing physical gate times, and varying code distances for other options in Table 1 will result in different demands on the inter-container interfaces.
-Because of the generic nature of the created entanglement, slow inter-container interfaces can be compensated for by having more than a single container online.
+The $T = 1.4$ms logical Bell pair creation time above arises from a surface code distance $d = 33$ and gate operation time $t = 3.5\mu$s, for an NV$^-$ optical implementation \cite{N14}, and assumes that inter-container operations can be executed at the same rate as operations local to each memory unit.
+(For the optical NV$^-$ system, this is a reasonable assumption, because the intra-container operations use the same physical mechanism as the inter-container operations.)
+At this operation rate, the entanglement of a memorystick containing approximately 12.7KEb (Kilo-Entangled-bit) in the NV$^-$ optical approach is created or consumed in 18s, and at full rate an entire shipload of entanglement would be consumed in a little over two days.
+Thus, inter-container operations may be $10\times$ slower without impacting the performance even if only one container at a time out of an entire shipload is used online.
+To avoid long periods of unavailability of the network, it may be desirable to limit the rate at which entanglement is provided to applications to one-tenth of the achievable physical rate.